en

 As you can see, the hyphenated phrase in the first example tells the age of “my son,” and the hyphenated phrases in the second example reveal the ages of the cat and the dog.
 The three “year-old” phrases are followed by nouns – son, cat, and dog.

-Another situation when you should also use a hyphen is when you use the “year-old” phrase as a noun.
+Another situation in which you should also use a hyphen is when you use the “year-old” phrase as a noun.

 Example: